 - Software Update: Prevent informing users about Software Updates during Setup Assistant.

 - Screen Time: Prevent informing users about Screen Time during Setup Assistant.

 Take advantage of this update by navigating to Groups & Settings > All Settings > Devices & Users > Apple > Device Enrollment Program, and configure the Apple Setup Assistant workflow to Skip the appropriate screens.

 New Supervised Device Restrictions for iOS

 Enable USB Restricted Mode, a new setting in the Restrictions payload, to turn the lightning port into charge-only port if the device hasn’t been unlocked within a week.

-To see the feature, navigate to Devices > Profiles & Resources > Profiles > Add > Apple iOS > Restrictions and enable or disable USB Restricted Mode.
+To see the feature, navigate to Devices > Profiles & Resources > Profiles > Add > Apple iOS > Restrictions and activate or deactivate USB Restricted Mode.

 iOS 11.4+ supervised device

 Now, a new macOS software distribution setting can deactivate enforced management for internal applications.
 Deactivating enforced application management provides the flexibility to deploy applications as a part of one-time configuration, and gives end-users the liberty to locally uninstall applications.